- Home /

 Preparing the Site for Installation

-• Gravel Layer: Lay a gravel base beneath the concrete slab to aid drainage and prevent settling and cracking.
+- Gravel Layer: A gravel base beneath the concrete slab is recommended to facilitate drainage and prevent settling and cracking over time.

-Most automotive lifts come equipped with adjustable feet or shims that allow for fine-tuning.
-These adjustments help compensate for any minor inconsistencies in the concrete surface, ensuring a stable and secure installation.
+- Adjustments: Many lifts feature adjustable feet or shims to help fine-tune the level.
+These adjustments compensate for any minor inconsistencies in the concrete surface, ensuring the lift is securely and safely installed.

-2 Post Lift Dimensions: Typically range from 10 to 12 feet in height, with width requirements based on vehicle type.
+- 2-Post Lift Dimensions: These typically range from 10 to 12 feet in height, with width requirements based on the vehicle being lifted.

-4 Post Lift Dimensions: Require additional width and length for ramps and clearance, making them ideal for larger vehicles and multiple applications.
+- 4-Post Lift Dimensions: These lifts usually require additional width and length for ramps and clearance, making them ideal for larger vehicles or multiple lifting applications.

 Regular Maintenance Checks

-• Compliance with the manufacturer’s anchor bolt torque specifications.
+- Compliance with the manufacturer’s torque specifications for anchor bolts

 Consulting with a Professional